 Alternatively, if the tenant accidentally overpays rent and the tenancy ends before that rent can be applied to a rental period, the landlord must repay the tenant as soon as possible.
 If they do not do so, the tenant can apply to the NTCAT for a repayment order.

 The tenant’s rent can increase over the term of the residential tenancy agreement, but only if the residential tenancy agreement itself gives the landlord the right to increase the rent, and includes the method for calculating the increase.
 At least 30 days’ notice must be given before an increase in rent takes effect.

 The tenant can make an application to the NTCAT that the rent payable is excessive.
 The landlord will then be given an opportunity to make submissions why the rent is not excessive.
 The NTCAT may then set a fair amount of rent for the next 12 months, if it considers that the rent is excessive.

 The Residential Tenancies Act 1999 sets out the landlord and tenant’s obligations in relation to repairing and maintaining the residential premises.

 The landlord has obligations to ensure the premises are habitable and secure.
 The tenant has obligations to ensure the premises are kept clean and undamaged, and to not use the premises for illegal purposes.

 The landlord must also keep the premises in a reasonable state of repair.
 The tenant can give the landlord notice if they require repairs.
-If the landlord does not do the repairs within 7 days, the tenant may be able to make the repairs themselves and request the landlord reimburse them up to a maximum of two weeks’ rent.
+If the landlord does not do the repairs within seven days, the tenant may be able to make the repairs themselves and request the landlord reimburse them up for an amount up to the value of two weeks’ rent.
 If the repairs are required urgently, the NTCAT can order the landlord to ensure the repairs are done in a certain time.